 The FDA has also authorized the monoclonal antibodies tixagevimab and cilgavimab (Evusheld) to prevent COVID-19 in some people with weakened immune systems or a history of severe reactions to a COVID-19 vaccine.

 There are many steps you can take to reduce your risk of infection from the COVID-19 virus and reduce the risk of spreading it to others.
 WHO and CDC recommend following these precautions:

 - Get vaccinated.
 COVID-19 vaccines reduce the risk of getting and spreading COVID-19.

 - Avoid close contact (within about 6 feet, or 2 meters) with anyone who is sick or has symptoms.

-- Keep distance between yourself and others (within about 6 feet, or 2 meters).
+- Keep distance between yourself and others (within about 6 feet, or 2 meters) when you're in indoor public spaces if you're not fully vaccinated.
 This is especially important if you have a higher risk of serious illness.
 Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.